 Social impact investing is a new idea, but it is attracting growing interest from investment professionals.
 Impact investing combines a significant social impact with returns that are no less important.
-Some received ideas further hamper its development.
+Some received ideas further hamper their development.
 Two associates of McKinsey have put them to the test and their conclusion is final.

 Traditional investors are often afraid to venture into this field, leaving the field open for bold venture capital investors and NGOs who are the “first institutional investors”.
-Even if the benefits are obvious in terms of the arrival of new customers or employee satisfaction, it is generally considered that these investments can’t be sufficiently developed to generate an attractive return; they carry a higher risk and are less liquid and more difficult to get out of it.
+Even if the benefits are obvious in terms of the arrival of new customers or employee satisfaction, it is generally considered that these investments can’t be sufficiently developed to generate an attractive return; they carry higher risk and are less liquid and more difficult to get out of it.

 Recognizing the urgency of mending the contract between business and society, many firms and banks are trying to find profitable investments that also have a social impact.
-One of the solutions is impact investing, which is to direct capital to companies with social or environmental benefits, through projects ranging from affordable housing to the sustainable use of sustainable forest lands, through health clinics, eye care etc. which the traditional business models tend to avoid.
+One of the solutions is impact investing, which is to direct capital to companies with social or environmental benefits, through projects ranging from affordable housing to the sustainable use of sustainable forest lands, through health clinics, eye care, etc. which the traditional business models tend to avoid.

 The myth of lower performance